gammastudios/okta-admin/docs/users/okta-admin_users_listroles.md

-## okta-admin users get
+## okta-admin users listroles

-Fetches a user from your Okta organization.
+Lists all roles assigned to a user.

 ### Synopsis

-Fetches a user from your Okta organization.
+Lists all roles assigned to a user.

 ```
-okta-admin users get [flags]
+okta-admin users listroles [flags]
 ```

 ### Options

 ```
-  -h, --help   help for get
+  -h, --help   help for listroles
 ```

 ### Options inherited from parent commands